Bachelor of Science in Central Banking

 Your application and the selection procedure – how does it work?

-The next possible starting date is 1 October 2013 or 1 April 2014.
-The relevant course will be posted on our job opportunities page during the application period (summer 2012).
+The possible starting dates are 1 October or 1 April.
+The relevant course will be posted on our job opportunities page during the application period.
 There you will also find a link to our online application form.
 Please attach the following documents.

 - Covering letter